ChengHsiangLu/Final-Project/README.md

 ![](/Images/Manifest.png?raw=true)

-You have to download "gdc-client" form [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool) by choosing **gdc-client_v1.6.1_OSX_x64.zip** and put it in your work directory and copy your work directory path into the ".zshrc" file like this:
+You have to download "gdc-client" from [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool) by choosing **gdc-client_v1.6.1_OSX_x64.zip** and put it in your work directory and copy your work directory path into the ".zshrc" file like this:

 ```vi ~/.zshrc```